19hours/sg-statutes/Acts/Health Promotion Board Act.md

 (d) to monitor and conduct investigations and research into any matter relating to the health and nutritional statuses of the people of Singapore;

-(e) to promote a healthy food supply in Singapore;
+(e) to encourage and facilitate healthier food choices in Singapore;

+[Act 11 of 2019 wef 01/04/2019]

 (f) to determine, establish and recommend —